chathumal93/ALOS2-Flood-Mapping/README.md

 #### source: https://alos-pasco.com/en/alos-2/spec/

-# Python 3.9.7

-These scripts were writen in Python version 3.9.7 and requirement.txt includes all the necessary packages to be installed  to run the script.
+PS: These scripts were writen in Python version 3.9.7 and requirement.txt includes all the necessary packages to be installed  to run the notebooks.